thwolter/riskgpt/README.md

 The circuit breaker is implemented for:
 - OpenAI API calls in the `BaseChain` class
-- DuckDuckGo search API calls in the external context enrichment workflow
+- Search API calls (DuckDuckGo, Google Custom Search, Wikipedia) in the external context enrichment workflow

 When the circuit is open (after multiple failures), the application will use fallback mechanisms:
 - For OpenAI: Returns a minimal valid response with an error message
-- For DuckDuckGo: Returns empty results and continues with other data sources
+- For search providers: Returns empty results and continues with other data sources

 The circuit breaker requires the `pybreaker` library.
 If not available, a fallback implementation is used that doesn't break the circuit.